Tire Picks for Leadville Trail 100 MTB

 If you’re lining up in Leadville this August, what are you rolling on for those 100 miles?
 You need something that rolls fast, holds up to sharp fire road rocks, and lets you ride hard at high altitude while keeping air in the tires.
 This is a race known for flats, fatigue, and altitude induced carnage.

-I haven’t raced Leadville yet, but I’ve spent a lot of time riding Colorado’s high-alpine fire roads and I’m racing the Silver Rush 50 MTB in Leadville this July — which shares similar elevation, terrain, and course conditions.
-I’m using that race to dial in the exact setup I plan to use at the Leadville 100.
+I haven’t raced Leadville yet, but I’ve spent a lot of time riding Colorado’s high-alpine fire roads and I raced the Silver Rush 50 MTB in Leadville this July — which shares similar elevation and some similar course conditions but diverges quite a bit in terms of technicality.

 My Leadville 100 MTB Tire Recommendation